About Me

 Funded by IWT PhD scholarship (active participation in drafting and preparation of the grant application)

-Thesis: Design of Antennas used on the Human Body.
+Thesis: Design of Antennas Used on the Human Body.

 Master of Science in Engineering Science (MSc, ir.), Cum Laude, electrical engineering option Telecommunication and Telematic, Katholiek Universiteit Leuven, Leuven, Belgium, 2002

-Thesis: Exposure of Human Blood to an Electromagnetic field and the numerical model.
+Thesis: Exposure of Human Blood to an Electromagnetic Field and the numerical model.

-In the thesis a numerical model (Finite-Difference Time-Domain method) was written in C on a Linux platform.
+In the thesis, a numerical model (Finite-Difference Time-Domain method) was written in C on a Linux platform.

 Li X., Torfs G, Vandewege J, Bauwelinck J, Verbiest J.R., Sensitive and quantitative pEPR detection system for SPIO nanoparticles, Electronics Letters, pp. 1600-1601, Volume 49, Issue 25, 2013.
 Paper